Pweidemueller/fullRankMatrix/README.md

 naming for the remaining columns to indicate that any significant associations with the remaining columns are actually associations with the space spanned by the originally linearly dependent columns.
-Just removing the and then fitting the linear model would lead to erroneous interpretation.
+Just removing the indicated columns and then fitting the linear model would lead to erroneous interpretation.

 ``` r
 caret_result <- caret::findLinearCombos(mat)